Probing quantum effects with classical stochastic analogs: Model

 In order to emulate Eq. (\ref{eq:mckv}) the key issue is to be able to inject the probability distribution $n$ into the stochastic process itself.
 This can be achieved with a classical system if one can generate (numerically or experimentally) $\mathcal{N}$ simultaneous trajectories in order to reconstruct $n(x,t)$, and hence the Bohm potential, at each time-step.
 Experimentally, this may be implemented using a multiple optical trapping system (see Fig. \ref{fig:schema}).

-Equation (\ref{eq:mckv}) can be rewritten in a normalized form that brings out a dimensionless parameter $\epsilon$, which plays the role of a normalized Planck constant and governs the strength of the quantum effects (see Supplemental Material, Sec.
-A).
+Equation (\ref{eq:mckv}) can be rewritten in a normalized form that brings out a dimensionless parameter $\epsilon$, which plays the role of a normalized Planck constant and governs the strength of the quantum effects.
+The quantity $\epsilon^2$ can be interpreted as the ratio between the quantum decoherence time and the classical relaxation time (see Appendix \ref{APP:adim_procedure}).
 In our classical analog, $\epsilon$ is no longer related to Planck's constant, but can be adjusted at will, within the practical limits of the experimental or numerical realization.
 The classical case, i.e. standard Brownian motion, corresponds to $\epsilon = 0$, while when $\epsilon \approx 1$ ``quantum" effects play a significant role.